changeprasant/Jedis/Home.md

 Note that subscribe is a blocking operation operation because it will poll Redis for responses on the thread that calls subscribe.
 A single JedisPubSub instance can be used to subscribe to multiple channels.
 You can call subscribe or psubscribe on an existing JedisPubSub instance to change your subscriptions.

 ### ShardedJedis
-Sharding allows to distribute "responsability" of keys on the slaves (which then are called "shard").
-This technique distributes the load.
-Sharding has limited functionality, i.e. you cannot do pipelining, transactions, pub/sub across shards, but it is feasible to do it only on a single shard.
+####Motivation
+In the normal master slave approach, you have many slaves that serve read requests but only one master that serves write requests.
+Furthermore, you have to come up with your own plan to actually distribute the load on the slaves.
+In Sharded jedis you achieve scalability for both reads and writes.
+Sharding assigns the keys equally on a set of redis servers according to some hash algorithm (md5 and murmur, the latter being less standard, but faster).
+A node like this is then called a "shard".
+####The downside
+is that, since each shard is a separate master, sharding has limited functionality: i.e. you cannot do transactions, pipelining, pub/sub across shards!
+However, generally it is feasible to do a not allowed operation, as long as the concerned keys are on the same shard (check / ask the forum).
+You can influence which key go to which shard by keytags (see below).

+If you want effective load distribution of ShardedJedis, but still need transactions/pipelining/pubsub etc, you can also mix the normal and the sharded approach: define a master as normal Jedis, the others as sharded Jedis.
+Then make all the shards slaveof master.
+In your application, direct your write requests to the master, the read requests to ShardedJedis.
+Your writes don't scale anymore, but you gain good read distribution, and you have transactions/pipelining/pubsub.

+Here is the general proceeding:

-First you have to define your shards:
+#### 1. Define your shards:
 ```java
 List<JedisShardInfo> shards = new ArrayList<JedisShardInfo>();
 JedisShardInfo si = new JedisShardInfo("localhost", 6379);